medo64/UsbOled.Firmware/README.md

 #### `#` (set size)

 This command will set screen size.
-Argument is either `A` (128x64) or `B` (128x32).
+Argument is either `A` (128x64), `B` (128x32), or `C` (128x128).
 Changes to setting are saved immediately.
 If called without argument, the current value will be returned.

 ##### Example 1 (128x64)